 The simple fact is that high-involvement strategies have numerous organizational risks.
 For starters, deeply motivated people can be a challenge for management because they tend to interpret organizational purposes in their own way, sometimes substituting their own purposes for the company objectives without even realizing it.
 Deeply motivated individuals are also likely to display strong resentment when the organization fails to fulfill the needs or desires they are so imbued with.
-Not surprisingly, deeply motivated people are not easy to get along with: They don’t comply with rules or policies that they don’t fully respect; they believe they should have a say in almost everything; and they tend to behave like the owners they are not (but wish they were).
+Not surprisingly, deeply motivated people are not easy to get along with: They don’t comply with rules or policies that they don’t fully approve of; they feel they should have a say about almost everything; and they tend to behave like the owners they are not (but wish they were).

 Similarly, people who are strongly committed are likely to develop excessive confidence in the face of difficulties.
 They can be blind to warning signs, which can lead to excessive delays in corrective actions.
 Strongly committed people are also prone to believing that the end justifies the means.
 And when they fall prey to that, they might stop at nothing, possibly not even at unethical actions that could jeopardize the entire organization.
 Case in point: Arthur Andersen Llp.
 Of course, there were many reasons for the accounting firm’s spectacular demise, but one contributing factor was that the firm’s employees were perhaps too eager to satisfy important clients like Enron Corp.